ScientaNL/shortcut-releasenotes-github-action/README.md

 # Development

 ## Run Docker Stack
-- Create a `.env` file based on the template.
-The payload of a github action can be retrieved by using this
+Create a `.env` file based on the template.
+The payload of a github action can be retrieved by using [this action](https://github.com/marketplace/actions/debug-action) in your workflow

+Run using docker-compose:
 ```
 docker-compose  up -d --force-recreate --remove-orphans
 ```